 Travel to St Vincent from Canada:

-• Air Canada operate weekly flights from Toronto’s Pearson International Airport during the winter season
+- Air Canada from Toronto’s Pearson International Airport

 Who are base owner/operators?